erick805/rickylau-dev/content/blog/debug/index.md

 ---
-title: How to console.log() in test driven development.
+title: Beginner Friendly Guide on how to debug in test driven development.
 description: " "
 ---